rest-for-physics/framework/libraries/dummy/README.md

 This README.md is a template to be used as an example to write the library README.

 This file should include basic information to understand the main use trend of the library.
-It should include a brief description of this class.
-What is intended for, features, functionalities, connection to other REST libraries, etc. And a description of the main use of this library.
+It should include a brief description, what is intended for, features, functionalities, connection to other REST libraries, etc. And a description of the main use of this library.

 NOTE: The use of this library should be documented through examples and doxygen class description.